deltorobarba/sciences/README.md

 ## Gravitational Waves 📡

 *Gravitational waves are ripples in spacetime caused by accelerating massive objects, propagating outward at the speed of light.
-They are detected by sensitive interferometers (like LIGO and Virgo) that measure tiny changes in the distance between mirrors caused by the passing wave.*
+They are detected by sensitive interferometers (like LIGO and Virgo) that measure tiny changes in the distance between mirrors caused by the passing wave, using [GWpy](https://gwpy.github.io/docs/stable/) for data from gravitational-wave detectors, [PyCBC](https://pycbc.org/) to explore astrophysical sources of gravitational waves, [Bilby](https://lscsoft.docs.ligo.org/bilby/) for inference of compact binary events in interferometric data, and [gwosc](https://gwosc.readthedocs.io/en/stable/) to interface [Gravitational-Wave OWS](https://gwosc.org)*

   * [GW150914](https://github.com/deltorobarba/sciences/blob/master/graviationalwave_GW150914.ipynb) from 14 Sep 2015
   * [GW170608](https://github.com/deltorobarba/sciences/blob/master/graviationalwave_GW170608.ipynb) from 08 Jun 2017